Advent of Code 2015 - Day 5 - Doesn't He Have Intern-Elves For This?

 ).length;

-Using the multiline mode we are able to change the behaviour of the ^ and instead of it only matching the start of a string, it will now match the start of each line.
-Combined with three lookahead patterns we can validate each line as follows:
+Using the multiline mode, we change the behaviour of ^ so that instead of matching only the start of a string, it matches the start of each line.
+Combined with three lookahead patterns, we validate each line as follows:

 • (?=(?:.*[aeiou].*){3,}) - We look for the presence of at least three aeiou character matches anywhere on the line.

-Using lookaheads in this manor provides us with a form of AND logic, giving us the ability to evaluate the entire line multiple times.
-Although this shows how powerful Regular Expressions can be, I still prefer the first solution due to its readability.
+Using lookaheads in this manner provides us with a form of AND logic, allowing us to evaluate the entire line multiple times.
+Although this demonstrates how powerful Regular Expressions can be, I still prefer the first solution due to its readability.

 Part 2

-For the next part we are asked to revise the rules which dictate how we determine a nice string, and evalulate the list again.
+For the next part, we are asked to revise the rules that dictate how we determine a nice string and evaluate the list again.

 const part2 = (input: string): number => {